July 14, 2012

 Instructions:

-1) Bring 2 cans of broth to a simmer and cook orzo to the instructions on the package.
-In the last 2 minutes of the orzo's cook time, add the frozen roasted corn into the chicken broth.
+- For me, that was 8 minutes.
+If you're doing the optional step of corn, In the last 2 minutes of the orzo's cook time, add the frozen roasted corn into the chicken broth.
 If you can't find frozen roasted corn, it's totally fine to use any of the other types of frozen corn.
+If it's in season and you choose to roast your own corn, then you don't need to add it into the chicken broth and just mix it in with all of the other ingredients later.